Triple-Whale/triple-whale-public-apis/examples/node/README.md

 - Ensure you have Docker installed on your machine

-### Feel free to submit a pull request if you have any requests or improvements!
+## 🏋️ Feel free to submit a pull request if you have any requests, or improvements!